b0bbybaldi/OWASP-Bay-Area/README.md

 - Install android 7 and Android 8 emulators (see android folder)
 - Install objection and BurpSuite (community edition)

-Please dowlnoad our PPTX with detailed instructions on how to setup everything: https://github.com/sushi2k/OWASP-Bay-Area/blob/master/Preparation-Bay-Area-Workshop.pptx

 ## Android